-Any combination of armor which totals 4 or 5 points is considered to be “Heavy” armor and requires the Capable ability (Strong 1) in order to wear.
+Any combination of armor which totals 4 or 5 points is considered to be “Heavy” armor.
+There are no trait requirements and players may wear any type of armor.

 For armor to give its full benefit, it must cover more than half of the torso or limb that it is to be protecting.
 If the armor covers less than half the area that it is protecting and more than one third then it is treated as if it was armor of a class one level lower than it.
 For example a Plate bracer that reaches from the wrist to the elbow would count as fully protecting that arm as plate armor.
 If it only reached from the wrist to just over halfway up the forearm, then it would count as chain.
 Steel bracelets that cover only the wrists would not count as armor at all.